List of programmes broadcast by Channel V: Former programmes

-(+) – This show is previously shown on STAR World both the Philippines and Middle East only.
+(+) – This show was previously shown on Star World both the Philippines and MENA only.

-(++) – Current shows will also be shown only STAR Sports and STAR World.
+(++) – Current shows would also be shown only STAR Sports and STAR World.

 (+++) – Previously shown on STAR World exclusive for the Philippines only.

-(++++) – This show is previously shown on STAR Movies.
+(++++) – This show was previously shown on STAR Movies.

-(*) – This show is exclusive for Malaysia viewers only.
-Also Available in STAR World exclusive for the Philippines only.
+(*) – This show was exclusive for Malaysian viewers only.
+Also available in STAR World exclusive for the Philippines only.

-(**) – This show is currently aired over STAR World exclusive for the Philippines and Middle East only.
+(**) – This show was also formerly aired over STAR World exclusively for the Philippines and MENA only.

-Previous shows
+Former shows

-The following are previous shows of Channel [V] combine programs of the Channel [V]'s Southern Beam (Channel [V] Asia is now separate feed from India which is now Channel [V] International in 1996) including programs from Israel, the UAE and Thailand and the Channel [V]'s Northern Beam (now Channel [V] Mainland China which is now separate to Channel [V] Taiwan Feed in 1994) including programs from Philippines, Korea and Japan.
+The following are former shows of Channel [V] combine programs of the Channel [V]'s Southern Beam (Channel [V] Asia is now separate feed from India which is now Channel [V] International in 1996) including programs from Israel, the UAE and Thailand and the Channel [V]'s Northern Beam (now Channel [V] Mainland China which is now separate to Channel [V] Taiwan Feed in 1994) including programs from Philippines, Korea and Japan.
 Some common programs in the Channel [V]'s Southern Beam are the same title as the Channel [V]'s Northern Beam but have different VJs as well as program content.
 For example, the Southern Beam host of Channel [V]’s Big Bang is Allesandra while the Northern Beam counterpart is David Wu.